Athletics at the 1968 Summer Olympics – Men's high jump

 The men's high jump was one of four men's jumping events on the Athletics at the 1968 Summer Olympics program in Mexico City.
 Thirty-nine athletes from 25 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 Dick Fosbury won by using a backward jumping style that was called the Fosbury Flop.
 This was the unveiling of the new style on the world stage.
 The style completely revolutionized the sport.
 By the mid 1970s and ever since, virtually all of the top competitors were using the new style.

 For the third straight Games, the podium in the men's high jump was monopolized by Americans and Soviets.
 Fosbury's gold was the United States' 12th victory in the event.
 His teammate Ed Caruthers took silver.
 Valentin Gavrilov's bronze put the Soviet Union on the podium for the fourth straight Games, second only to the United States with 16 consecutive podium appearances.

 Summary

 At 2.18 metres, high school 'phenomena', Reynaldo Brown and Valery Skvortsov topped out leaving the three medalists Valentin Gavrilov, Ed Caruthers and Richard Fosbury.
 The medalists were all clean at 2.20 metres.
 Fosbury took the lead by remaining clean at 2.22 metres, Caruthers needing a second attempt.
-Garilov couldn't make it.
+Garilov could not make it.
 Richard Fosbury established his win by jumping over 2.24 metres on his last attempt, while Caruthers brushed his last attempt off.